Family Medicine San Diego Medical Center - Curriculum

 Pediatrics

-The pediatrics curriculum is highlighted by a strong outpatient experience with ten weeks of outpatient pediatric rotations including two weeks in pediatric subspecialties.
-In addition to the Pediatric Clinic in the Family Medicine Center, residents have a longitudinal experience seeing children as part of their patient panel and in the community clinics.
+The pediatrics curriculum is highlighted by a strong outpatient experience with ten weeks of outpatient pediatric rotations, including two weeks in pediatric subspecialties.
+In addition to the Pediatric Clinic in the Family Medicine Center, residents have a longitudinal experience seeing children as part of their patient panel, as well as in the community clinics.

 Obstetrics and Gynecology

-Residents have six weeks of Obstetrics and Gynecology in the first year and seven weeks in the second year of training.
-In Labor and Delivery, residents work closely with Obstetricians, Nurse Midwives and Family Medicine Residency Faculty who are excellent clinicians and teachers.
+The Obstetrics/Gynecology rotation is a total of 12 weeks during first and second year of residency.
+In Labor and Delivery, residents work closely with obstetricians, nurse midwives and Family Medicine residency faculty who are excellent clinicians and teachers.
 These excellent clinicians are committed to providing a great learning experience for each resident.
-At the end of these rotations, each resident is expected to have delivered a minimum of thirty babies and follow at least five pregnant women throughout their pregnancy to delivery.
+At the end of these rotations, each resident is expected to have delivered a minimum of twenty babies and additionally follow at least 5 pregnant women through their pregnancy to delivery.
 There are many more deliveries available if interested.

-The Gynecology experience emphasizes ambulatory gynecological problems, which are typically seen in an office practice.
-Colposcopy, IUD placement, subdermal implantable contraceptives and endometrial biopsies are taught using state of the art equipment with closely provided supervision and instruction in the Family Medicine Center.
+The Gynecology experience includes ambulatory gynecological problems, which are typically seen in an office practice.
+All our residents graduate competent at performing placement and removal of subdermal implantable contraceptives, IUD insertions and removals plus endometrial biopsies.
+Residents are taught using state of the art equipment with closely provided supervision and instruction in the Family Medicine Center.
+High-risk Obstetrics and Gynecology electives are available in the third year for those seeking a more expanded experience.
+Our residents have a longitudinal obstetrics experience called OB Centering, where the residents lead OB group appointments and then deliver those babies.

 Surgery

 Throughout the three years, residents have exposure to the surgical specialties.
-In the first year, residents rotate for three weeks on the inpatient general surgery service working one-on-one with staff surgeons.
-The resident is a part of the surgical team, assisting in operative cases and rounding on patients.
+In the first year, residents rotate for two weeks on the inpatient General Surgery service working one-on-one with staff surgeons.
+The resident is part of the surgical team, assisting in operative cases and rounding on patients.
 In the second year, the surgical experience continues with four weeks in the General Surgery Outpatient Clinic completing consultations, pre-operative and post-operative evaluations.
-Second and third year residents participate in the Minor Surgery Clinic in the Family Medicine Center to increase their experience in common office procedures.
-In the third year, residents spend six weeks in Surgical Subspecialty Clinics spending two weeks in ENT, Urology, and Ophthalmology.
-Within these subspecialty clinics, residents work closely with staff surgeons seeing commonly encountered problems in Family Medicine.
+Residents participate in the Minor Surgery Clinic in the Family Medicine Center throughout the three years of training to increase their experience in common office procedures including skin biopsies and removal of cysts and lipomas.
+In the third year, residents spend six weeks in Surgical Subspecialty Clinics, spending two weeks in ENT, Urology, and Ophthalmology.
+Within these subspecialty clinics, residents work closely with staff surgeons seeing conditions commonly encountered in Family Medicine.

 Emergency Medicine

-Seven weeks in the second year are devoted to Emergency Medicine.
-During this rotation, residents will treat both adult and pediatric patients in our busy emergency department.
-This experience also includes participation in resuscitations, minor procedures, and triage.
+Seven weeks in the second year is devoted to emergency medicine.
+During this rotation, residents treat both adult and pediatric patients in our busy emergency department.
+This experience also includes participation in resuscitations, minor procedures, triaging patients, and practicing teamwork with critical cases using our state-of-art simulation laboratory.
+Residents learn to triage and manage urgent and emergent medical cases.

 Behavioral Medicine